 DINNER PARTY MENU- complete with recipes!

 Think shrimp and grits, biscuits and gravy and vegetables like okra and collard greens.
-Rice and other corn-based foods became common.
-It wasn’t just ingredients but cooking methods such as the use of frying that was introduced by African American migration throughout the South.
+Rice and corn-based foods became common.
+It wasn’t just the ingredients that were different.
+It was also the cooking methods, such as the use of frying, that was introduced by African American migration throughout the South.
 You can learn more about Low Country Cuisine here.

 The History of Barbecue

 It was in this environment that barbecue developed.
 There is little doubt some of the spices used in the preparation of early barbecue was because of African American migration.
 But the cooking method for barbecue was most likely a result of the Native American practice of cooking slowly over a smoking fire over the course of a day.

 As African American cooks and chefs started to move throughout the rapidly growing United States, their barbecue traveled with them allowing local variations to develop.
 Today, per Time Magazine, there are 4 major barbecue styles: